Understanding Motus: The New Registration System for FMCSA-Regulated Companies

 The FMCSA emphasizes its commitment to helping everyone successfully transition to Motus by providing advanced notice, creating educational resources, and maintaining open channels for stakeholder feedback.

 For more information about Motus, visit the FMCSA Registration Resources Hub or stay tuned to the Foley blog for additional updates as they become available.
+You can also contact our DOT compliance specialists for help managing the transition and meeting the latest regulatory requirements.

 Related Articles